 Walking in Tasmania

-Exploring the wintery landscapes of our island state.
-Helen Collier describes a trek through Tasmania's Tarkine Wilderness.
+Helen Collier describes a trek through Tasmania's Tarkine wilderness.

 As winter descends and the nights draw in, do your health a favour and book yourself on a walking holiday.
 Not only will you have something to look forward to, it’ll give you a good dose of much needed Vitamin D.

 Plus, you’ll reap all kinds of health benefits from walking each day – doctors suggest a 30-minute daily walk can help maintain a healthy heart, reduce the risk of diabetes, burn more calories, boost your brain function, help you sleep better, give you more energy and improve your mental health.